privatefound/my-dotfiles/README.md

 # 💻 green-hyprtheme - Hyprland Config

 A **Dark Minimal** theme for Hyprland.
-Deep black, neon green, and an essential aesthetic for maximum productivity.
+Deep black, neon green, and an essential aesthetic.

 ![Preview](preview.png)